Breonna Taylor Should Be Turning 27 Today. Here's How To Demand Justice For Her Death

 Taylor was asleep in her Louisville apartment on March 13 when police entered unannounced, citing a “no-knock warrant,” and claiming they were looking for drug activity (they found none).
 Taylor’s boyfriend, a registered gun owner, thought they were intruders and shot at them; police fired back over 20 times, shooting Taylor eight times while she slept.
 The FBI has opened an investigation into her death.

-Taylor was an EMT who hoped to become a nurse one day, and had been on the frontlines of the coronavirus pandemic helping sick members of the Louisville community.
+Taylor was a paramedic who hoped to become a nurse one day, and had been on the frontlines of the coronavirus pandemic helping sick members of the Louisville community.
 She loved the music of NBA YoungBoy, Kevin Gates, and Rod Wave, the Martin Lawrence show Martin, and the song “My Everything” by Mary J. Blige.

 Advertisement